skyylex/skyylex.github.io/_posts/2018-06-27-metamacros.md

 ---
 layout: default
 title: Macros in C / Objective-C
 description: Macro is a quite different programming technique.
 Why do we need to use it nowadays?
 And what types of tasks could be solved using macros?
-And a few real-world examples.
+And several real-world examples.
 tags: objective-c c-preprocessor macros
 ---